General principles

 For some of the jobs it is worth sending a resume in English.
 How will you know whether to send a resume in English or Hebrew?

-There is a rule that says that if the job is written in English, then the resume will be sent to the recruiter in English as well.
-In addition, for jobs in high-tech / software companies that work abroad, it is customary to send a resume in English.
-It is worth noting, if stated in the job description that a resume should be submitted in English.
-Must be sent of course as requested from the scripture.
+There is a rule that says that if the job description is written in English, then the resume should also be sent to the recruiter in English.
+In addition, for jobs in high-tech/software companies that work with overseas, it is customary to also send a resume in English.
+It is worth paying attention if the job description states that a resume should be sent in English.
+Of course, it should be sent as required by the text.

-• A job advertisement was published in Hebrew = a report in Hebrew.
+- Job advertisement published in Hebrew = CV in Hebrew.

-• A job advertisement was published in English = a certificate in English.
+- Job advertisement was published in English = resume in English.

-• There is another option to attach two certificate files in Hebrew and English.
+- There is another option to attach two resume files in Hebrew and English.

 Even people with excellent English, may have difficulty when it comes to writing a professional resume in English, or translating their existing resume from Hebrew.
 This is because it is not enough to translate the words freely, but it should be noted that the main message also passes in the English language and check that apart from syntactic errors, there are also no words translated in the wrong context in the document.
 It is always recommended that the native English speaker go over the resume and correct the necessary correction.